ttolson-code/modern-react-with-redux/18-19-redux-store-design/blog/README.md

+# Blog

+React application that uses Redux with Redux Thunk middleware to dispatch chained asynchronous actions to call an API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).